hipertipo/hTools2/Docs/_md/about/overview.md

 ## Overview

-hTools2 is organized in three main layers:
+hTools2 is organized in three main layers: *modules*, *objects* and *dialogs*.

-- modules
-- objects
-- dialogs

 ### Modules

-Modules are the base layer of hTools, and are used to collect and organize low-level, generic, reusable functions.
+Modules are the base layer of hTools2, and are used to collect and organize low-level, generic, reusable functions.

 Each module is dedicated to one aspect of font data – for example `interpol.py` contains functions to work with interpolation, `anchors.py` deals with anchors, and so on.

-hTools modules rely heavily on RoboFab to manipulate .ufo font files.
+hTools2 modules rely heavily on RoboFab to manipulate ufo font files.

-hTools also integrates a few third-party external modules in a special `hTools.extras` folder – for example `colorsys.py` for dealing with color conversions, `nudge.py` for special manipulation of bezier points etc.
+hTools2 also integrates a few third-party external modules in a special `extras` folder – for example `colorsys.py` for dealing with color conversions, `nudge.py` for special manipulation of bezier points etc.

 ### Objects

-hTools objects are built on top of the functionality contained in the modules, and provide a simple API for manipulating font files and related data in projects.
+hTools2 objects are built on top of the functionality contained in the modules, and provide a simple API for manipulating font files and related data in projects.

 ### Dialogs